percona/everest-doc/docs/install/installtoK8.md

     === "Service Type Load Balancer"
-        1. Use the following command to Change the Everest service type to LoadBalancer:
+        4.1.
+Use the following command to change the Everest service type to **LoadBalancer**:

             ```sh
             kubectl patch svc/everest -n percona-everest -p '{"spec": {"type": "LoadBalancer"}}'
             ```

-        2. Retrieve the external IP address for the Everest service.
+        4.2.
+Retrieve the external IP address for the Everest service.
 This is the address used for provisioning the cluster, and from where you can then launch Everest at the end of the installation procedure.
 In this example, the external IP address used is the default 127.0.0.1:

             ```sh
             kubectl get svc/everest -n percona-everest